 Motorhomes with over-cab beds

 These are the more ‘traditional' motorhomes, with an extra bed over the cab.
-I've not seen many of these under 6m- in fact, I'm struggling to think of a single manufacturer who makes small motorhomes with over-cab beds!
+I've not seen many of these under 6m- in fact, I'm struggling to think of a single manufacturer who makes some of the best compact motorhomes with over-cab beds!
 If you know of one, let me know!

 Our first motorhome was an over-cab bed and we thought it would be the perfect layout for us and our daughter.
 Sadly, it didn't work out- she hated being over the cab.

-However, many people love it- which is the reason there are so many different types of motorhome on the market!
+However, many people love it- which is the reason there are so many different types of motorhome on the market – making it easy to find the best small motorhome for you!

 A class motorhomes mean the cab is a lot bigger- we always think it feels like a spaceship or a 747 cockpit!
 The front window goes straight up and down, instead of being slanted back like a traditional motorhome.

 We've never owned an A-class, but friends of ours swear by them.
-It's entirely down to personal preference.
+It's entirely down to personal preference when deciding on the best compact motorhome for you.

 Tag Axle Motorhomes (an extra axle due to length)